Johnny Blood: Legendary antics

-Later in life
+Later life

 The day after Pearl Harbor was attacked in the Second World War, McNally enlisted in the United States Army Air Corps and served in India as a cryptographer.
 After the war McNally attempted to rejoin the Packers in 1945 but was injured by two tacklers while returning a punt in an exhibition game and retired permanently from professional football.

 Returning to St. John's, McNally earned a degree in 1946 and stayed a few years as a teacher and a coach for several different sports.
 Later he would return to his hometown of New Richmond, Wisconsin to run an employment agency.
 In 1958 McNally was an unsuccessful candidate for county sheriff running on a platform promising "honest wrestling."

 McNally also entered the University of Minnesota at the age of 50, where he later earned his master's degree in economics.

 When the Pro Football Hall of Fame was founded in 1963, McNally was among the 17-member inaugural class, which included Curly Lambeau, Jim Thorpe, Sammy Baugh, and Bronko Nagurski.
 Then in 1970, when the Green Bay Packers Hall of Fame was founded, McNally was among its first eight inductees.
+He was also an inaugural member of the Pittsburgh Steelers Hall of Honor in 2017.

-After football
+Personal life

 McNally was married twice; first to Marguerite Streater, whom he married in the 1940s, and then to Catherine Kopp, whom he married in 1966.

 On November 28, 1985, McNally died from the complications of a stroke in Palm Springs, California.
 He was 82.
 A marker for McNally is placed at Immaculate Conception Cemetery in New Richmond, Wisconsin.